aksio-insurtech/Fundamentals/Documentation/execution-context.md

 it will assume the `Development` tenant.

 > Note: Development tenant is a default tenant with a well known identifier (`3352d47d-c154-4457-b3fb-8a2efb725113`).
-> When creating a new microservice > using the Cratis templates, it configures this tenant as the default in the configuration.

 If you're working on a multi tenant solution and you want to set the tenant identifier, you can use extensions to your browser, such as [ModHeader](https://modheader.com/).
 For APIs, you simply add the HTTP header in the tool you're using.